 “I shall become a master in this art only after a great deal of practice.”

-You probably have a whole list of questions about creativity coaching and its benefits for you.
-Here are the answers to ones that I often get asked.
+You probably have a whole list of questions about creativity coaching.
+Some of these will be specific to you and we can talk them through in email or in our pre-coaching call.
+But here are the answers to questions that I often get asked.

 Who is creativity coaching for?

 Creativity coaching is for artists, writers, singers, actors and people working in creative professions.
 Some coachees are successful, some are not.
 Some do their creative work professionally and some do it alongside another day job.

 Sometimes it’s good to work under our own steam and just keep pushing forward.
 But sometimes we need help.